 Passive candidates make up about 75% of the workforce.
-With such a majority it stands to reason that the highest performing candidates will fall under this category and there's a number of reasons that they appeal as prospective hires:
+With such a majority, it is reasonable to believe that some of the highest performing candidates will fall under this category and there are a number of reasons that they appeal as prospective hires:

 - They have a proven track record of working in a similar environment.
 They are more likely to be up-to-date with industry developments and have an overall better feel for the role.
-They are an asset to their current employer so should be an asset to you!
+They are an asset to their current employer, so they should be an asset to you.

 How do you target this elusive cohort of happily employed star performers?
 Actually, it’s easier than you think.
 The reality is that people don’t have the same loyalty to companies anymore and are nearly always ‘open’ to opportunities.
 Employees see themselves as the commodity and the brand they’re interested in building is their own.
-The average job-cycle of a Millennial is 2-3 years, after which they up sticks and leave for pastures new.
+The average job cycle of a millennial is 2-3 years, after which they leave for greener pastures.

 Privacy is key.
 Passive candidates don’t want their current employers to know they’re open to a potential move so keep your relationship confidential by offering late evening interviews and accepting older employment references.

 You need to ensure that you’re easily accessible.
 Over 90% of candidates won’t complete an application if the process is not mobile optimized or takes more than two steps.
 Our research shows that career sites and apps like Jobbio are the most used medium when searching for new opportunities.
 Ensure yours has a responsive design to work with a range of devices and has advanced search capabilities.

 Now that you’ve got their attention, what can you do to seal the deal?
 Our research shows that there are three things that help propel an open candidate to make the move.
 Surprisingly, it’s not all about the money.